Gustave Whitehead - a Short History

 In 1909, all winged, heavier-than-air aircraft in America were grounded by injunctions obtained by the Wright brothers to protect their patent.
 If an aviator wanted to continue flying his own aeroplane, he was required to buy a Wright License which cost more than $25,000.
 The only other legal option was to buy the Wrights' canard-biplane-pusherprop invention which most were unwilling to do – especially Glenn Curtiss.
 (Curtiss ended up ultimately taking over the Wright Aircraft company when it failed and modernizing its aircraft designs.)

 Whitehead’s final aircraft construction job was for a helicopter (which didn’t violate the Wrights’ patent).
-He built it for the President of the Aeronautical Society of America, Lee S. Burridge shortly fter he'd stopped flying altogether (in 1910, the monoplane he was piloting crashed into a bridge, crushing his rib-cage).
+He built it for the President of the Aeronautical Society of America, Lee S. Burridge.
+That was shortly after he'd stopped flying altogether when, in 1910, the monoplane he was piloting crashed into a bridge, crushing his rib-cage.

 Starting in 1910, Whitehead’s motor business boomed all the more.
 He continued building motors for retail customers like C.S.
-Wilson, who successfully competed in events in his Whitehead-powered plane.
+Wilson, who successfully competed in events in his Whitehead-powered biplane.
 But he also wholesaled his engines to dealers and aircraft manufacturers.
 One of them was America’s first successful, commercial aircraft builder, Charles & Adolph (C. & A.) Wittemann.
 (Charles was co-founder of the New York Aeronautical Society).
 When asked later about Whitehead’s abilities as a motor-builder, Charles Wittemann described him as “a genius”.

 Both C.W.Miller’s & Barberton Aviation's aircraft, were built by C. & A. Wittemann and equipped with Whitehead motors.

 Other Whitehead motor dealers were Cleve Shaffer, President of the Pacific Aero Club and the West Coast’s first commercial aircraft builder, and Geo A. Lawrence, an international aircraft and aviation motor dealer who advertised Whitehead motors across the USA and even in Europe.
 (Lawrence also built a hydroplane powered by a Whitehead motor.)